agmscode/tomatocart-agms/README.md

 ## Installation

-Download the toc_agms.zip and unzip it.
+Download the repository and unzip it.
-Copy the files to respective location inside tomatocart public_html.
+Copy the files inside tomatocart folder to respective location inside tomatocart public_html.
 Enable toc_agms in tomatocart administrator panel.

 ## Usage